-I was just going through my photos and found this photo of an ice cream cake I made for a going away dinner I hosted last week.
+I was just going through my photos and found this photo of an easy ice cream cake I made for a going-away dinner I hosted last week.
 I forgot to take a photo of the cake before we all dug in with multiple slices each, but this aftermath of a cake still conveys the original essence.
 I know.
-It sounds like I’m talking out my bum when I suggest that this cake has essence.
+It sounds like I’m talking out my bum when I suggest that this cake has an essence.
 Its essence is joy, ease, childhood nostalgia, and celebration.
 Do you see it now?

 I found the easy recipe for this ice cream cake on Beautiful Mess.

 I lined a square baking pan with wax paper for easy transfer.
 I then lined the bottom with ice cream sandwiches.
 (For the whole cake, I used 10 ice cream sandwiches).
 I cut a couple of sandwiches to fit the pan.
 Then quickly added a layer of ice cream.
-I chose my current favorite store bought flavor, HEB Creamy Creations, Candy Bar Classic, which ended up being a great complement because the nuts added a salty component to the otherwise very sweet cake.
+I chose my current favorite store-bought flavor, HEB Creamy Creations, Candy Bar Classic, which ended up being a great compliment because the nuts added a salty component to the otherwise very sweet cake.
 Then I added another layer of ice cream sandwiches on top.
 I covered the pan and placed it in the freezer as I worked on my top layer.

 For the top layer, I melted chocolate and crushed Birthday Oreos.
 When the topping was prepped, I pulled out the ice cream cake and spread the melted chocolate on top and sprinkled with sprinkles and Oreo crumbs.
 I covered the cake again and put it in the freezer to set.

 I made this the night before dinner and it was one less thing I had to worry about the night of the dinner.
-The cake was easy to remove from the pan and presented well on white serving plate.
+The cake was easy to remove from the pan and presented well on a white serving plate.
 It’s just a shame we were too excited to dig into the cake to snap that before photo.

-My roommate and I gleefully ate the left overs the next day.
+My roommate and I gleefully ate the leftovers the next day.
 I’ll definitely be making this again!

 Possibly Related Blog Posts (automatically generated)